 - 400 – There is a syntax error in the request.
 It is denied.

 - 401 – The header in your request did not contain the correct authorization codes.
 You don’t get to see what you requested.

 - 402 – Payment is required.
 Don’t worry about this one.
-It’s not in use yet.
+We recommend the credit card processing online tool.

 - 403 – You are forbidden to see the document you requested.
 It can also mean that the server doesn’t have the ability to show you what you want to see.

 - 404 – Document not found.
 The page you want is not on the server nor has it ever been on the server.
 Most likely you have misspelled the title or used an incorrect capitalization pattern in the URL.

 - 405 – The method you are using to access the file is not allowed.

 - 406 – The page you are requesting exists but you cannot see it because your own system doesn’t understand the format the page is configured for.

 - 407 – The request must be authorized before it can take place.